anteb03/food_app/README.md

 4.10.2023: Till this day:
 - collected data on one place and starting verification of user,
 - making corrections on actual code and remaking UI

+18.10.2023: Till this day:
+-uploaded full verification of user
+-started with uploading user profile picture in Firebase Storage -adding other functionalities to project